MrRubberDucky/Feline_Origin/README.md

 > Pescatarian - You can only eat **fish** and **sea food**

-> Underground Talk - When you choose Feline Origin, you automatically join a **secret** team where you can communicate with other Felines via /teammsg

 > Heart Effect - Heart Particle Effect around you!

 ## *Before You Begin - How to Make This Work*